katzerax/katzerax/README.md

 Projects:

-Here are some of the projects I've worked on:
+Here are some of the projects I've worked on:\n
 Destiny2DPSGraphPY: This project takes input values for certain in game weapons in the game Destiny 2, and plots the damage per second.
 chad-bot: A javascript text bot for use in a personal discord server.
 OSU-RL-Matchmaking-Bot-py: Unfinished discord bot that would set up matchmaking and elo system for Oregon State University's rocket league division.